kevinschaul/kevinschaul.github.io/_posts/2012-07-26-news-app-release-washingtons-local-olympians.md

 for_icon: seattle-times.png
 show_on_homepage: true
 tease: true
+blurb: For the 2012 Summer Olympics, we built a results tracker for Olympians with ties to Washington State.
 ---

 Two weeks ago, sports producer Amy Bergstrom came to me with a simple request: let's figure out a way to "dress up" this spreadsheet.